simonecorsi/awesome/README.md

 *   [microsoft/cascadia-code](https://github.com/microsoft/cascadia-code) - This is a fun, new monospaced font that includes programming ligatures and is designed to enhance the modern look and feel of the Windows Terminal.

-*   [nginx-proxy/nginx-proxy](https://github.com/nginx-proxy/nginx-proxy) - Automated nginx proxy for Docker containers using docker-gen
+*   [nginx-proxy/nginx-proxy](https://github.com/nginx-proxy/nginx-proxy) - Automated Nginx Reverse Proxy for Docker

 *   [sripathikrishnan/redis-rdb-tools](https://github.com/sripathikrishnan/redis-rdb-tools) - Parse Redis dump.rdb files, Analyze Memory, and Export Data to JSON